pdelong42/whatzit-puzzle/NOTES.md

    each digit.
 That is, 'M' is in-general different for each position 'n'.

+ - It seems really inefficient to run "anchors-of-piece" every time I run across a piece I've seen before.
+So I need to think of some way to cache the results.

  - [X] Take a more comprehensive look at enumerating all possible trial solutions.